-Holidays are great for so many themes.
+Christmas, Halloween, Thanksgiving, etc., are great for so many themes.
 I almost never use them in my school, since I teach at a public school and students celebrate a variety of different holidays.
 It’s pretty hard to do them all or find culturally relevant texts for all of them.

 - Tell a story of the holiday with poses

-- create new poses for holiday characters or objects
+- Create new poses for holiday characters or objects

-- take some time for students to share what their favorite part of holiday traditions are
+- Take some time for students to share what their favorite part of holiday traditions are

 - Read a book and create poses as you go

 Check out my Halloween Yoga Poses video here: